rfabbri/pavilion-multiview-3d-dataset/README.md

 samples traced on the original meshes, together with local connectivity information (ie, which points are linked to the other).
 Note that global orientation for the curves is not available.
-Think of the 3D ground-truth curves as an unordered graph.
+Think of the 3D ground-truth curves as an undirected graph.
 After all, they are subsets of a mesh which also doesn't have global orientation information.